The Best & Worst Foods for Your Joints

 Watch This: Sugar-Sweetened Beverages

 Eating sugar, and particularly drinking sugar-sweetened beverages, can trigger inflammation.
 Additionally, sugar-sweetened soda and sugary desserts were the two items that people with rheumatoid arthritis said worsened their symptoms, according to a study published in the journal Arthritis Care & Research.
-How much added sugar Americans are eating is on the decline, but it's still higher than what the American Heart Association recommends-and that's no more than 6 teaspoons per day for women (25 grams) and 9 for men (36 grams)
+How much added sugar Americans are eating is on the decline, but it's still higher than what the American Heart Association recommends—and that's no more than 6 teaspoons per day for women (25 grams) and 9 for men (36 grams).
+Instead, go for sweet treats that are naturally sweet, without added sugar.

 Watch This: Saturated Fat